vanetix/node-redis-events/readme.md

   hostname: '127.0.0.1', //Defaults to localhost
   port: 6379, //Defaults to 6379
   emitter: appEmitter, //Emitter instance to listen on
-  namespace: 'testing_' //The namespace to prepend the events with when published });
+  namespace: 'testing' //The namespace to prepend the events with when published });

 //Add the listener